gatsbyjs/gatsby/docs/docs/setting-up-gatsby-without-gatsby-new.md

 ## Preparing your environment

-To get started with Gatsby, you’ll need to make sure you have the following software tools installed:
+To get started with Gatsby, you'll need to make sure you have the following software tools installed:

 1. [Node.js](/tutorial/part-zero/#install-nodejs)
 1. [npm CLI](/tutorial/part-zero/#familiarize-with-npm)